ConnerArdman/HaterScript/README.md

 # HaterScript
 A programming language for the haters, made exclusively using real negative "hate" comments.
+[Live Demo](https://connerardman.github.io/HaterScript/)

 ## Notes & Disclaimers
 - Many of the syntax pieces have intentional typos.
 These were taken directly from comments and left in their original form.